 Assumptions about quality of life utility values can increase the incremental cost-effectiveness ratio by over \$100,000.
-For example, by using the base case values found in the York ERG's report, the model's incremental cost-effectiveness ratio approaches \$986,000.
+For example, by using the base case values found in the York ERG's report, the model's incremental cost-effectiveness ratio approaches \$960,000.
 A "worst-case" scenario built on the findings in Stewart et al. also produces an incremental cost-effectiveness ratio that is more than \$100,000 greater than the model's base case estimate.
-In addition, the model is sensitive to other utility assumptions.
+102 In addition, the model is sensitive to other utility assumptions.

-We assumed that the difference in TQoL by FAP stage by treatment could be represented by a difference in quality of life utility scores.
+We assumed that the difference in QOL-DN by FAP stage by treatment could be represented by a difference in quality of life utility scores (i.e., patients in the same FAP stage could have different QALY utility scores due to treatment).
 The scenario analysis "Differential Utility by Treatment" explores the effect of this assumption by varying the size of the benefit and the time over which the benefit accrues.
 The results show that our base case assumptions are consequential; without them the incremental cost-effectiveness ratio is more than \$1.1 million.
-In contrast, healthcare costs appear inconsequential.
-Varying the "disease-specific direct medical costs" did not change the incremental cost-effectiveness ratio by much, given the treatment's high cost.
+In contrast, health care costs appear inconsequential.
+Varying the "disease-specific direct medical costs" did not change the incremental cost-effectiveness ratio by much, given the drug's high cost.